 Is Tahiti Safe?

 Overall, there are no big frauds in French Polynesia.
-Some believe that this is because the place is super expensive; hence there is no need to overcharge visitors.
+Some believe this is because the place is super expensive; hence, visitors do not need to overcharge.

 Is Bora Bora in the US?